ni/nimble/packages/nimble-components/src/anchored-region/achored-region.spec.md

 ### Background

-The anchored region is a dependency of other components.
-It is not expected to be used directly by clients, and, therefore, wrappers will not be created for it in Angular or Blazor.
+The anchored region is a dependency of some other components because the FAST templates for those components dynamically create an anchored region using `tagFor(AnchoredRegion)`.
+Therefore, we need a nimble component that will be returned from that function.
+It is not expected that the nimble-anchored-region to be used directly by clients, and, therefore, wrappers will not be created for it in Angular or Blazor.

 FAST components that rely on the anchored region: